 - The Shadows are basically five foot tall spider people, a form also suggested by their spacecraft.

 - Primeval has several appearance of giant arthropods and worms.

-- The team of Stargate SG-1 once encountered giant alien bugs that tried to turn Teal'c into a nest for more bugs.
+- Stargate SG-1: In "Bane", SG-1 once encountered giant alien bugs that tried to turn Teal'c into a nest for more bugs.
 Long story.